alexandertornede/online_as/README.md

 * `table`: the name of the table, where results should be stored.
 This is created automatically by the code if it does not exist yet and should NOT be created manually.
 (DO NOT CHANGE THIS ENTRY)
 * `ssl`: whether ssl should be used or not

 Entries below the `[EXPERIMENTS]` define which experiments will be run.
-The configuration above will produce the main results presented in the paper, i.e. the results needed to produce Figures 1 and 8, Tables 2 and 3.
+The configuration above will produce the main results presented in the paper, i.e. the results needed to produce Figure 1 and  Tables 1 and 3.
 You might want to adapt the `amount_of_cpus` entry such that the experiments can be parallelized onto the amount of cores you entered.

 ### 2. Packages and Dependencies
 For running the code several dependencies have to be fulfilled.
 The easiest way of getting there is by using [Anaconda](https://anaconda.org/).
 For this purpose you find an Anaconda environment definition called `online_as.yml` in the `anaconda` folder at the top-level of this project.
 Assuming that you have Anaconda installed, you can create an according environment with all required packages via